How to Get From Berlin Airport to City Center: Stress-Free Tips (2023)

 Berlin airport to city center

 There are several different ways to get from the Berlin airport to city center.
-The one you choose depends on where exactly you’re going in the city.
+The one you choose depends on where exactly you’re going in the city, because there isn’t actually an EXACT city center in Berlin.

 If you’re nervous about using public transport, or if you’re traveling with a lot of luggage or a group of people, reserving a car might be a better option for you.
 Welcome Pickups is a great choice for airport transfers in Berlin.